Employee Relations

 Compensatory Time Policy

-The purpose of the compensatory time policy is to ensure consistent practices earning, using, and payment of compensatory time, and adherence to the Fair Labor Standards Act.
-This policy applies to all non-exempt State Classified and Administrative Professional positions (salaried and hourly).
+The purpose of the compensatory time policy is to ensure consistent practices earning, using, and paying compensatory time, and adherence to the Fair Labor Standards Act.
+This policy applies to all non-exempt state classified and administrative professional positions (salaried and hourly).

 Reasonable Suspicion

-Pursuant to the University Policy on Alcohol and Drugs, CSU employees may not report to work or be at work while impaired by alcohol or drugs, even those lawfully prescribed, as determined under a reasonable suspicion standard.
+University Policy on Alcohol and Drugs: CSU employees may not report to work or be at work while impaired by alcohol or drugs, even those lawfully prescribed, as determined under a reasonable suspicion standard.
 These procedures should be followed whenever an employee is reasonably suspected of impairment

 at work.